amrtageldin/CellSociety/doc/DESIGN.md

 New types of rules
 New games, within pre-existing game classes or as their own game new Initial cell state setups
+Adding to factory classes
+Creating new types of Cells

 #### Other Features not yet Done
 Different shape for grids
 edge policies
+Split screen feature not fully functional
+Uploading images for cells